 Boothby et al. made the surprising assertion that 17.5% of H. dujardini genes originated through HGT from a wide range of bacterial, fungal and protozoan donors [19].
 Subsequently, several groups including our teams proved that this finding was the result of contamination of their tardigrade samples with cobionts, and less-than-rigorous screening of HGT candidates [20, 21, 39, 40].
 We found that the use of uncurated gene-finding approaches yielded elevated HGT proportion estimates in many other nematode and arthropod genomes, even where contamination is unlikely to have been an issue.
 It is thus essential to follow up initial candidate sets of HGT loci with detailed validation.
 We screened our new H. dujardini assembly for evidence of HGT, identifying 3.7% of the protein coding genes as initial potential candidates.
 After careful assessment using phylogenetic analysis and expression evidence, we identified a maximum of 2.3% and a high-confidence set of only 0.6% of H. dujardini genes that could have originated through HGT.
 HGT was also much reduced (~1.6%) in the high-quality R. varieornatus genome.
 These proportions are congruent with similar analyses of C. elegans and D. melanogaster[64].
 Curation of the genome assemblies and gene models may decrease the proportion further.

 Tardigrades do not have elevated levels of HGT in their genomes, but some HGT events are of importance in anhydrobiosis.
 All H. dujardini catalase loci were of bacterial origin, as described for R. varieornatus [22].
-While trehalose phosphatase synthase was absent from H. dujardini, R. varieornatus has a TPS that likely was acquired by HGT.
+While trehalose phosphatase synthase was absent from H. dujardini, R. varieornatus has a TPS that likely was acquired by HGT (Supplementary Data S5).
 As M. tardigradum does not have a TPS homologue, while other ecdysozoan taxa do, this suggests that TPS may have been lost in the common ancestor of eutardigrada and regained in R. varieornatus by HGT after divergence from H. dujardini.

 CONTRASTING MODES OF ANHYDROBIOSIS IN TARDIGRADES